-- Winter boots (Boots with a removable liner of insulation like double plastic mountaineering boots or Pac boots are strongly recommended and required by some winter leaders.
+- Winter boots (boots with a removable liner of insulation like double plastic mountaineering boots or Pac boots are strongly recommended and required by some winter leaders.
 There are a wide variety of these boots on the market and not all are good ones.
 Discuss your boots with your trip leader to ensure they are acceptable.)
-You will need to carry spare liners if you are using wool or felt liners in Pac Boots.
 You need to be using some form of vapor barrier socks or plastic bags to keep the insulation dry in all boots.

 - Vapor barrier socks (A plastic bag over your feet will protect the boot insulation from foot sweat)

-- Thick down/synthetic jacket with hood and pants for camp (and carrying as safety gear for ascents in as warm of material as you can afford), in addition to the 3 layers of base, insulation and shell.
-This gear is meant for standing around in without exercising.
+- Thick down/synthetic jacket with hood and pants for camp (and carrying as safety gear for ascents in as warm of material as you can afford), in addition to the three layers of base, insulation, and shell.
+This gear is meant for standing around without exercising.
 Multiple layers are acceptable to achieve lots of protection.

 - Winter hat and balaclava (bring a spare for more insulation or in case one is lost)

 - Wind-proof face mask and goggles if appropriate for the trip

 - Mitten shells and liners, in addition to glove liners (add thin liner gloves to handle metal like stoves)